glpi-project/glpi/apirest.md

 ### ERROR_ITEM_NOT_FOUND

-The desired resource (itemtype-id) was not found in the GLPi database.
+The desired resource (itemtype-id) was not found in the GLPI database.

 ### ERROR_BAD_ARRAY